wordofwarning/wordofwarning.org/current/2013-autumnwinter/makishi/index.md

 ![Stacy Makishi](stacy2.jpg)

 ####Credits
-The Falsettos by Stacy Makishi, image by Will Munro.
+The Falsettos by Stacy Makishi, images by Will Munro + Nikki Tomlinson.
 Co-commissioned by Chelsea Theatre, Colchester Arts Centre and The Basement; supported by the Roddick Foundation; produced by ArtsAdmin.

 ####Websites